Operation Huey Restoration

 In February 2013, a group of veteran volunteers, many of them Vietnam Era helicopter pilots and maintenance technicians, began the restoration of a 1964 Bell UH-1D Huey helicopter.
 Every Vietnam Veteran has Huey memories to share.

-Your support will ensure that the contributions of the Huey and the men and women who flew in them will never be forgotten.
 Our restored Huey was dedicated on May 7, 2014, our Huey’s 50th birthday.
 Here it will be a fitting tribute to all who have served our country as well as a unique and historically important teaching tool for the thousands of students and visitors who experience the Memorial and Museum each year.